 - Tiles (azulejos) - Triana, Seville, made by the local gyspy community.

-Making a Complaint in a Spanish Shop
+Making a Complaint in a Shop or Restaurant

 So, if you receive bad service in a shop or bar, ask the assistant or barman for the complaints book (point at the sign on the wall if you don't speak Spanish).
-It might be better to ask a different assistant to the one you have a problem with.

 The forms are bilingual, so you shouldn't have a problem filling it out.
 Keep the two copies indicated (usually the green and white ones) and hand in the other (usually pink).